FuelLabs/fuel-book/docs/src/glossary/index.md

 # Glossary

-**Contract**: Primitives allowinging for building stateful applications on Fuel, facilitates complex stateful applications like AMMs, Vaults, etc.
+**Contract**: Primitives allowing for building stateful applications on Fuel, facilitates complex stateful applications like AMMs, Vaults, etc.

 **Context:** Provides policies that determine what features can some running FuelVM bytecode use, example the ability to call smart contracts, use persistent storage, etc.